lexuancuong/aws-saa-c03/Networking.md

 # Other Services
 ## Elastic Network Adapter (ENA)
-Elastic Network Adapter is a high-performance network interface for Amazon EC2 instances that supports **enhanced networking capabilities**.
+Elastic Network Adapter is a network interface for Amazon EC2 instances that supports **enhanced networking capabilities**.
 It provides low-latency and high-bandwidth networking, supporting up to **100 Gbps** throughput for instances that require significant data transfer rates.

 ## Elastic Fabric Adapter (EFA)
 Elastic Fabric Adapter is a network interface designed for Amazon EC2 instances to **run high-performance computing (HPC)** and machine learning workloads.
 It provides low-latency, high-throughput communication using the **Message Passing Interface** (MPI) and enables tightly coupled parallel workloads to scale efficiently.

+# AWS Global Accelerator
+- AWS Global Accelerator is a networking service that helps you improve the availability and performance of the applications that you offer to your global users.
+- AWS Global Accelerator is easy to set up, configure, and manage.
+- It provides static IP addresses that provide a fixed entry point to your applications and eliminate the complexity of managing specific IP addresses for different AWS Regions and Availability Zones (AZs).
+- AWS Global Accelerator always routes user traffic to the optimal endpoint based on performance, reacting instantly to changes in application health, your user’s location, and policies that you configure.
+- Global Accelerator is a good fit for non-HTTP use cases, such as gaming (UDP), IoT (MQTT), or Voice over IP.